bio-miga/miga/manual/part5/workflow.md

   genes in regions identified as abnormal.
 * `gene_ids`: List of genes per window.
 * `region_ids`: List of regions identified as abnormal.
-* `nomytaxa`: If it exists, MiGA assumes no support for MyTaxa modules, and none of the above files are required.

 MiGA symbol: `mytaxa_scan`.